reguevara/Workshop-5/README.md

 > (i.e., this is a great way to accidentally lose work!).

 So what exactly _is_ a material in Unity, and how does it relate to shaders?
-One way to think about a material is that it's a "wrapper" for a shader.
+One way to think about a material is simply as a "proxy" for a shader, where parameters related to the shader's functioning are fine-tuned for a particular effect.
+These parameters are called _properties_, and are made available within the respective shader program implicitly via the `Material` instance.
+Importantly, different materials might share the same shader, but pass _unique_ parameters to customise the shader's output on a per-object basis.
-It encapsulates _properties_ that are made available within the respective shader program.
-In other words, to render an object, you describe the "what" via a material, and the "how" via the shader (which itself is a property of the material!).
+In other words, to render an object, you describe the "what" via a material, and the "how" is driven via the shader within.

-> **Note** <br>
-> We can't draw an object's surface if we don't know _how_ to do it, so material
-> can't _not_ have a shader reference.
-This is why
-> why you see the pink "fallback" shader when the material's shader isn't
-> defined correctly, or fails in some way!
+Note that in some cases a shader is so simple, or _would-be_ properties are essentially "hard coded" within the shader, that the material's only utilised "field" is the shader itself.
+This is what we see in this particular example, but task 4 will change that.

 Note that the `Material` class acts as a gateway between your CPU-based